 |Contact details||We will maintain records of your contact details and the manner in which you wish to be contacted, for example, by phone, fax, post or e-mail.|

-|Provision of research and other services||We may use personal information to provide you with information (such as research), or generic advice concerning the Generation Foundations.
+|Provision of research and other services||We may use personal information to provide you with information (such as research), or generic advice concerning the Generation Foundation.|

 |Internal controls and processes||We may use personal information to facilitate our internal operations, including assessing and seeking to manage risk as well as fulfilling our legal and regulatory requirements.|

-|Compliance matters||We may use personal information to carry out various compliance checks as required by law, regulation or the Generation Foundations internal policies and procedures.|
+|Compliance matters||We may use personal information to carry out various compliance checks as required by law, regulation or the Generation Foundation's internal policies and procedures.|

 |Litigation||If we are subject to a court action or other proceedings or require, to the extent necessary, to exercise and defend our legal rights we may be required to use your personal information.|

 |Recording||We may record (visual and audio) and/or monitor communications, (including: cctv, e-mail, instant messaging, facsimile, telephone and other electronic communications), with you or your agent(s) for compliance, internal control and security purposes and as evidence of transactions.|

 5. When we will disclose information to persons outside Generation

-8. How we protect the privacy of your information
+7. How we protect the privacy of your information

 9. What rights do you have under European data protection laws?

 Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.
-The website of the Generation Foundations may utilize cookies in accordance with applicable law and regulation.
+The website of the Foundation utilises cookies for the purposes of managing our website and to understand and measure its performance.
 You may delete and block all cookies from this site, but parts of the site will not work.